 In Hong Kong and Macau, major banks and ATMs that accept international cards are everywhere (I prefer HSBC Bank, which is the biggest player in town).

 In mainland China, your best bets are:

-Citibank, with offices in Beijing, Shanghai, and Guangzhou, has ATMs that accept wide range of cards.
+- Citibank, with offices in Beijing, Shanghai, and Guangzhou, has ATMs that accept wide range of cards.

-Bank of China— which has most extensive network in the country and accepts most foreign cards.
+- Bank of China— which has most extensive network in the country and accepts most foreign cards.
 English instructions should automatically appear on screen.
 They have ATMs and branches everywhere but here are some main branches if you need other banking services:Beijing: Asia Pacific Building, 8 Yabao Lu, Chaoyang district, 100020, 1 Fuxing Men Nei Dajie, 100818

 - Other major nationwide banks: Industrial and Commercial Bank of China, China Construction Bank, Agriculture Bank of China, and China Merchants Bank.

-If you do decide to use them, keep your proof of purchase slips in case of loss or theft, as well as your encashment slips so you can re-convert any leftover RMB at the end of your trip.
+If you do decide to use them, keep your proof of purchase slips in case of loss or theft, as well as your slips so you can re-convert any leftover RMB at the end of your trip.